 Ongoing Vaccine and Booster Availability

-BRC is the first retirement community in the area to become a vaccination site starting April 7, administering the Moderna vaccine for residents and team members.
+BRC is an official vaccination site: We administer the Moderna and Johnson & Johnson vaccines on-site for residents and team members, usually on Wednesdays.
 The Moderna vaccine is administered in two doses 28 days apart.
-Vaccine will be available weekly, generally on Wednesdays.

-*Fourth*

-Ongoing Vaccine and Booster Availability

-BRC is an official vaccination site: We administer the Moderna vaccine on-site for residents and team members, usually on Wednesdays.
-The Moderna vaccine is administered in two doses 28 days apart.
-This Wednesday, we administered 19 doses.
+The Johnson & Johnson vaccine requires one dose.